 Travel and accommodation can be expensive if you show up unprepared.
-Book ahead to save time and money, and take some time to plan your stops in advance.
-If you book early from most places, you are eligible for a discount or special deal.
+Book ahead to save time and money, and take some time to plan your stops.
+You are eligible for a discount or special deal if you book early from most places.

-If you are planning a West Coast road trip, travel can be kept within your budget with the best car rental companies.
-Choose a car with air-conditioning and comfortable seating, since some areas of the West Coast can be extremely hot during some times of the year.
+If planning a West Coast road trip, travel can be kept within your budget with the best car rental companies.
+Choose a car with air-conditioning and comfortable seating since some areas of the West Coast can be scorching during some times of the year.

 See Related: Best Vacations for a Group of Friends

 The West Coast has everything, and that’s not an understatement!
-You can easily have one of the best West Coast vacations with a well-planned trip and a couple of days’ worth of time.
+You can easily have one of the best West Coast vacations with a well-planned trip and a few days’ worth of time.

-Nature lovers: the West Coast has plenty of beautiful beaches, state parks, and national parks listed in this article, and every kind of climate is found on Earth.
-You can find wonderful nautical creatures such as sea lions and embark on whale-watching tours in the Pacific Ocean!
+Nature lovers: The West Coast has many beautiful beaches, state parks, and national parks listed in this article, and every kind of climate is found on Earth.
+You can find fantastic nautical creatures such as sea lions and embark on whale-watching tours in the Pacific Ocean!

 Adrenaline junkies: advanced hiking and adventure trails can be found throughout the entire West Coast if you want to work up a sweat.
-If you want more then there are ample opportunities for high-octane action, such as rock climbing the Sierra Nevada Mountains, or surfing on Venice Beach as part of your vacation!
+If you want more, there are ample opportunities for high-octane action, such as rock climbing the Sierra Nevada Mountains or surfing on Venice Beach as part of your vacation!

-Foodies: some of the best-rated restaurants in the entire United States can be found right on the West Coast and Pacific Northwest.
-It’s also rife with wonderful independent coffee shops and speaking of drinks, it’s home to Napa Valley!
+Foodies: some of the best-rated restaurants in the United States can be found on the West Coast and Pacific Northwest.
+It’s also rife with wonderful independent coffee shops, and, speaking of drinks; it’s home to Napa Valley!

-Tourist trappers: you’re in heaven! the Los Angeles County Museum, the Golden Gate Bridge, the Hollywood Walk, San Diego Zoo, Beverly Hills, the Third Street Promenade, Griffith Observatory Los Angeles – shall I go on?
+Tourist trappers: you’re in heaven!
+Shall I go to the Los Angeles County Museum, the Golden Gate Bridge, the Hollywood Walk, San Diego Zoo, Beverly Hills, the Third Street Promenade, and Griffith Observatory Los Angeles?

 If you’re a blogger or writer (like us), you’ll find more than enough to write about – and remember to take as many pictures as you can to save for later!